ferreira-santos/ERP_PeakScore/README.md

 - Each ERP average file must be scored individually, i.e., there is no batch function in the program.
 - If you want to score more than one ERP component for a given file, you must run the program twice.
 For example, run it once to score N1, then redefine the settings and run it again for P2.

 ## About
-The `ERP PeakScore` program was developed by Fernando Ferreira-Santos as an Open Source software ([CC0 3.0](https://github.com/ferreira-santos/ERP_PeakScore/blob/master/LICENSE)).
-Citation information will be added here soon.
+The `ERP PeakScore` program was developed by Fernando Ferreira-Santos as an Open Source software ([CC0 3.0](https://github.com/ferreira-santos/ERP_PeakScore/blob/master/LICENSE)). **Citation information will be added here soon**.
 Any issues or bugs that arise while using the software may be reported [here](https://github.com/ferreira-santos/ERP_PeakScore/issues).